suss58/real-estate-project-using-mern-with-ml-and-realtime-chat/readme.md

 - **Database:** MongoDB
 - **Machine Learning:** Python, with models trained using techniques such as LightGBM and XGBoost
 - **Real-Time Communication:** Socket.io for real-time chat functionality
-- **Deployment:** Deployed using cloud services to ensure high availability and performance

 ## Installation